Sakalava Bay, Madagascar

 |Mean Avg Wind||22 knots, ESE|

-For serious adventurers only!
-This trip has it all.
-But kicking back and taking it easy isn't on the menu.
+For serious adventurers' only!
 This itinerary is truly an expedition and the likelihood of the wild unknown and some things not going quite according to plan is guaranteed.
 But the hardest thing about this one is you won't want to go home.
 If that excites you, read on!

-Then it's off again for a sail to the northern tip of Madagascar (one of the most consistently windy spots on Earth).
+We'll begin on the northern tip of Madagascar (one of the most consistently windy spots on Earth).
 If you haven't seen it, watch F.One's film below of kiting in Babaomby and Sakalava bay.
-There may not be a better flat water kiting spot in the world.
+There may not be a better flat water kiting spot anywhere on Earth.
 Launch off the stern of Discovery, come back for sashimi whenever you want.
+Once we're too sore from the endless kiting we'll head up and around the Northern tip of Madagascar and gunk hole down to Nosy Be visiting islands few people in the world have ever visited.

 "Lemurs, baobabs, rainforest, desert, hiking and diving: Madagascar is a dream destination for outdoors enthusiasts – half the fun is getting to all these incredible attractions.
 Madagascar is unique: 5% of all known animal and plant species can be found here, and here alone.
 The island's signature animal is the lemur of course, but there are many more weird and wonderful creatures: the eerie-looking fossa (a cat-like predator), colourful and camouflaged chameleons, oddly shaped insects, vivid frogs, graceful rays and turtles, several species of sharks, and humpback whales during the winter months.
 Trees and plants are just as impressive, be they the distinctively shaped baobabs, the fanning ravinala (travellers' palm), the hundreds of orchids or the spiny forests of the desert south.